Parent Involvement Groups

 - Preschool Partners for ages 3 - 5

-- Calvert County Partners for Success for ages 5 - 21
+- Calvert County Family Support Services for ages 5 - 21

 - Lending Library

-- Other Calvert County Partners for Success Services may include
+- Other Calvert County Family Support Services may include:

 The Family Support Network (FSN) helps to meet the needs of families with children, birth to 3, with developmental delays or disabilities in Maryland.
 Each local FSN provides information to families regarding information community services; refers families to local support and advocacy groups; provides opportunities for families to network and share ideas and experiences; and helps to link “experienced” parents to parents of newly identified children with similar special needs.
 The Family Support Network works closely with the Calvert County Infant and Toddlers Program.